nuwe1/hello-world/README.md

 I have removed some files to simplify the code.this is a project for storing code in general.
 I have also found various ways of using github using this repository.
-I have added some content to code files
+I have added some content to code files.